Jacqueline-Taylor-Friends-np/jtf/Changlog.md

 3. Image optimization issues when not hosted by Vercel
 ### *** Resolution
 1. Redeploy to Vercel
+2. Switch DNS back to vercel till problem resolved
-2. Consider replace Nextjs with Nuxt | Vue | React
+3. Consider replace Nextjs with Nuxt | Vue | React

+## Artist request changeorder
+1. Change Hero to Cover Image